linode/docs/docs/guides/websites/cms/wordpress/how-to-secure-wordpress/index.md

 If you prefer to use a Certificate Authority other then Let's Encrypt, see the [Obtain a Commercially Signed TLS Certificate](/docs/guides/obtain-a-commercially-signed-tls-certificate/) guide for further instructions.

-### Configure Strong TLS settings within the Web Server
+### Configuring the Web Server

-If your site has a certificate but is using an older version of the TLS (or SSL) protocol, you'll likely want to reconfigure your web server software.
-Since these instructions are highly dependent on the software you are using, see the following guides for popular web servers:
+Next, you'll want to verify that your web server is properly configured to handle HTTPS connections using your TLS certificate.
+If you just created your certificate through certbot, certbot likely autoconfigured your web server.
+Otherwise, you'll need to configure your web server manually.
+Since these instructions are highly dependent on the software you are using, select from one of the following guides that corresponds with your web server:

 - **Nginx**
   - **Nginx documentation:** [Configuring HTTPS servers](http://nginx.org/en/docs/http/configuring_https_servers.html)